Tianjin Grand Theatre: Transportation Facilities

 The Tianjin Grand Theatre adjoins You Yi Road, Le Yuan Avenue and many other high streets of the city.
-It is also next to the hub of communications of the cultural centre.
+It is also next to the hub of communications of the cultural center.
 Tianjin subway line 5 and line 6 join here.
 Line 10 and line Z1 also have stops near the theatre.

 Besides, the public transit system near the theatre is quite advanced.
-Line 912, 641, 675, 632, 868, 686, 668, 859, 857, 866, 4, 619, 47, 48, 800, 838, 826 and nearly 20 buses can send visitors straight to the cultural centre.
+Line 912, 641, 675, 632, 868, 686, 668, 859, 857, 866, 4, 619, 47, 48, 800, 838, 826 and nearly 20 buses can send visitors straight to the cultural center.
 Express buses also pass through this area.

 Peripheral Scenery

-The Tianjin Cultural Centre is also the centre of the administrative area of Tianjin Municipality and part of the Xiao Bai Lou financial district.
-Adjoining the CPC Tianjin Municipal Committee and the people's government of Tianjin Municipality, the Tianjin Grand Theatre is the main building in the cultural centre.
+The Tianjin Cultural Centre is also the center of the administrative area of Tianjin Municipality and part of the Xiao Bai Lou financial district.
+Adjoining the CPC Tianjin Municipal Committee and the people's government of Tianjin Municipality, the Tianjin Grand Theatre is the main building in the cultural center.
 There are Tianjin Library, Tianjin Art Gallery, Tianjin Museum, Tianjin Natural and History Museum, Tianjin Science and Technology Museum and other venues in its vicinity.
 Besides, there are other landmarks and scenic resorts around the theatre, such as the Meijiang Convention and Exhibition Center and the Five Great Avenues tourist area.